Exile Paradise

 Exile Paradise is In Strict Confidence's sixth studio album.
-The album peaked at #3 on the German Alternative Charts (DAC) and ranked #31 on the DAC To pAlbums for 2006.
+The album peaked at #3 on the German Alternative Charts (DAC) and ranked #31 on the DAC Top Albums for 2006.

 The album is sold as both two CDs and a DVD; and as a single CD (disc one).

 The opening and closing tracks on disc one, "The Harder They Come…" and "…The Harder They Fall" are short instrumental tracks of a similar style.